JohnEarnest/Octo/Readme.md

 	save v0
 	init # va will be set to 5 instead of 2.

+You can also specify an address at which subsequent instructions should be compiled by using `:org` followed by an address.
+The use of this operative is very brittle, so it should be avoided unless absolutely necessary.

 SuperChip
 ---------
 SuperChip or SCHIP is a set of extended Chip8 instructions.
 Octo can emulate these instructions and will indicate if any such instructions are used in an assembled program.
 The SuperChip instructions are as follows: